Elliot-QxZhang/Elliot-QxZhang.github.io/_pages/about.md

     <li>[12/2020] One paper on vulnerability mining accepted by TrustCom 2021!</li>
     <li>[06/2020] Our startup "DeepVuler" was rated as national level College Student Innovative Training Project</li>
     <li>[09/2019] Changing major to Software Engineering!</li>
-    <li>[02/2019] Glad to be awardee of outstanding student of Sichuan and Comprehensive First-class scholarship</li>
+    <li>[02/2019] Glad to be the awardee of outstanding student of Sichuan and Comprehensive First-class scholarship</li>
 </ul>

 📖Publications